gurbyz/power-wheel-card/power-wheel-card/README.md

 Not visible in the example above, but of course you have to have installed the hardware and configured it to feed your sensors.
 In the example above I used a [rest sensor](https://www.home-assistant.io/components/sensor.rest/) for my [Youless](http://youless.nl/winkel/product/ls120.html) for the solar power.
 For the grid power I used a [dsmr sensor](https://www.home-assistant.io/components/sensor.dsmr/) for my Iskra Smart Meter.
-Because the dsmr sensor supplies 2 separate sensors for grid power consumption and grid power production, you have to combine them to one grid power sensor.
+Because the dsmr sensor supplies 2 separate sensors for grid power consumption and grid power production, I had to combine them into one grid power sensor.
-Because my solar power sensor and dsmr sensor don't report in the same unit of measurement, I had to convert that as well.
+And because my solar power sensor and dsmr sensor don't report in the same unit of measurement, I had to convert that as well.

 ## Instructions
 1. Check the requirements above.
 If you don't comply to the requirements, the card won't be much of use for you or just won't work.